Nigel Balchin’s Contemporaries

 Victor Canning (b.
 1911)

-I have only read three of Canning’s novels to date (Birdcage, Firecrest and The Rainbird Pattern) but I would highly recommend all of them.
+I have read about ten of Canning’s novels to date and have enjoyed almost all of them, with Firecrest and The Rainbird Pattern being especial favourites.
 At first glance, there would appear to be a number of connections between Balchin and Canning.
 Both found fame comparatively early on in their writing careers but struggled to gain critical recognition for their work in later life; both served in the army during World War Two (Canning trained alongside Eric Ambler in the Royal Artillery); both worked for a time in Hollywood and wrote extensively for film and television.
 Most importantly, both Canning and Balchin were talented all-rounders who mastered a wide range of writing styles and forms.
 Click here to visit a fantastically comprehensive website dedicated to Canning.

 Roy Fuller (b.
 1912)